James4Ever0/hy/README.md

 ### How did you do that?

-I changed hy expressions during parsing.
+I change hy expressions during parsing.
 When a qualified expression comes through, I wrap it into a `try...except` expression with a REPL loop, which is not triggered unless an exception is raised.

-It provides different options (skip, continue, raise `hy.HE` exceptions which will be raised for sure and nothing can stop it unless wrapped in top-level `try...except` or inside a `reloading` decorator)  and capabilities (whether able to evaluate return/yield/yield-from/break/continue statements) depending on different situations (whether inside function definitions/loops).
-It will first scan the hy code, mark regions having different situations, then act differently.
-Note that line-by-line `try...except` will not wrap any statements inside existing `try...except` expressions, and this is expected, as the coder expects this statement to handle exceptions by itself unless the exception is raised nevertheless (uncaught exception).
+This REPL provides different options (skip, continue, raise `hy.HE` exception (which will be raised for sure and nothing can stop it unless wrapped in top-level `try...except` or inside a `reloading` decorator))  and capabilities (whether able to evaluate return/yield/yield-from/break/continue statements) depending on different situations (whether inside function definitions/loops).

+It will first scan the hy code, mark different regions according to different situations, then act correspondingly.
+Note that line-by-line `try...except` will not wrap any statements inside existing `try...except` expressions, and this behavior is expected, as the coder expects an `try...except` statement to handle exceptions by itself unless the exception is raised nevertheless, which creates an uncaught exception.

 ### How would I contribute?